READER: Retrieval-Assisted Drafter for Efficient LLM Inference

-We choose EAGLE-3 as a model-based speculative decoding method to analyze.
-Other popular methods achieve smaller average acceptance lengths, but their distribution plots are similar to those we observe.
+We study the average acceptance length---the number of consecutive draft tokens accepted per forward pass---in model-based speculative decoding.
+We also introduce a \emph{self-repetitiveness} metric for natural text that provides a theoretical upper bound on the acceptance length achievable by search-derived tokens.

-We collect statistics on the GSM \cite{cobbe2021trainingverifierssolvemath} and HumanEval \cite{chen2021codex} datasets.
-In the EAGLE-3 paper, the authors set the tree depth to 8 and the total number of draft tokens to 60 for a batch size of 1 for an 8B LLM.
-We use the same parameters in this experiment.
-Figure \ref{fig:distr} shows the acceptance length per forward pass distributions for the Llama-3.1-8B-Instruct \cite{grattafiori2024llama3herdmodels} model with the EAGLE-3 speculative method.
-In approximately 30\% of the forward passes, we accept the maximum number of draft tokens.
+We begin by measuring acceptance statistics for the draft model on GSM (mathematics) \citep{cobbe2021trainingverifierssolvemath} and HumanEval (coding) \citep{chen2021codex}. \Cref{fig:distr} reports the distribution of accepted tokens per forward pass for Llama-3.1-8B-Instruct \citep{grattafiori2024llama} using the EAGLE-3 speculative method.
+We set the draft tree depth to 8 and the total number of draft tokens to 60, with batch size 1 on an 8B LLM.
+In approximately $30\%$ of forward passes, the verifier accepts the maximum number of draft tokens.